markaren/threepp/README.md

 ### Implementation notes

-In general, you'll find that math classes are value types, while threepp expect smart pointers for other types.
+In general, you'll find that math classes are value types, while `threepp` expect smart pointers for other types.
 For convenience, geometries, materials etc. has a static `::create` function that returns a `std::shared_ptr`.
-There should never be a need to handle memory explicitly using threepp.
+There should never be a need to handle memory explicitly using `threepp`.
 Yay!

 ### Example